 Lamb Parties start at $900/group ($36 - $22/person) and one lamb will feed 25 to 40 people.
 This price does not include tax, gratuity, hors d'oeuvres or appetizers.
 Call Kyma to select your date at 404-262-0702.
 We require 48 hours notice for Lamp Parties.

-Each month, Executive Chef Piero of Pricci creates an all new three-course Regional Menu starting at just $32.
+Each month, Executive Chef Piero of Pricci creates an all new three-course Regional Menu starting at just $35.
 This month, he focuses on Sicily's second largest city - Catania.
 Grandiose black and white baroque piazzas with one of the most vibrant culinary traditions in the island make this city one not to miss at Pricci.

 Veni Vidi Vici introduces two new dinner specials on Fridays and Sundays to coincide with live jazz music by local musician Sal Gentile.
 We hope you will join us for Ossobuco and Chicken/Veal Scallopine!
 Call the restaurant at 404-875-8424 to make a reservation.

 Ossobuco Fridays - Executive Chef Jamie Adams serves 1.25 lb. milk-fed ossobuco veal shanks with Saffron risotto and gremolata.
 Ossobuco is a Milanese specialty of cross-cut veal shanks braised with vegetables, white wine and broth.
 There are only 16 available each Friday, come early before they run out!

 Scallopine Sundays - Choose from chicken or milk-fed veal and one of six preparation styles below.
 Served with either VVV's Smashed Potatoes or Sautéed Field Greens.

 • Saltimbocca prosciutto, sage, white wine, parsley (2.
 Supp)